 5. Beware of the pollution, especially in Beijing.

-China might not be the best choice for you if you suffer from Asthma.
+China might not be the best choice for you if you suffer from Asthma or a lung disease.
 Some months a year tend to be better than others in terms of the pollution but air quality is always pretty bad in the cities.

 6. Try Hong Kong if you’re looking for China “lite.”